KRL provides comprehensive, expert support and after sales care to all of our print, copy and scan customers

 You request a repair call when something goes wrong.
 An unexpected fault occurs and you need support from your provider.
 At KRL we handle both types of calls in our agreements, parts and consumables are fully covered and we usually have machines running within 4 hours of being notified of a fault.

 A photocopier service contract runs for a minimum of 12 months, but typically service agreements run back to back with the purchase of new hardware - which is usually done over a three to five year lease period.
 Hence the normal agreement period is 3 or 5 years.

 This arrangement works very well for most businesses, it means for the entire duration of a lease they don't need to concern themselves with anything other than using their printers.

 No unexpected repair or service charges, no unexpected monthly spend or extra charges - just a simple, single monthly fee.

-Copier and printer services are usually based on a defined number of pages printer, rather than a time-based cycle.
+Copier and printer service intervals are usually based on a defined number of pages printed, rather than a time-based cycle.
 It's difficult to give a generic answer here.
 For smaller printers, the cycle is roughly 20,000 pages, for much larger production printers this could be in excess of 100,000 pages.

 Tracking necessary maintenance cycles is another good reason to consider leasing a copy machine alongside a good service agreement.